Nameerrkhan/SolomINT-VPN/README.md

 1. Stand up your own WireGuard server (any cloud VPS running Ubuntu works) and note its public IP and server keys.
 2. Set up the backend: copy the `backend/` folder to your server, create a Python virtual environment, `pip install flask`, and run `app.py`.
 Update `SERVER_PUBLIC_KEY` and `SERVER_ENDPOINT` in `app.py` to match your server.
 3. Allow the Flask user to manage WireGuard peers without a password prompt (`visudo` → `<user> ALL=(ALL) NOPASSWD: /usr/bin/wg`).
-4. Open the relevant ports in your cloud provider's firewall/security group: UDP 51820 (WireGuard) and TCP 5000 (backend API, or your chosen port).
+4. Open the relevant ports in your cloud provider's firewall/security group: UDP 51820 (WireGuard) and your backend's port.
 5. Clone this repo and open it in Android Studio.
 6. In `DeviceConfigManager.kt`, update `REGISTER_URL` to point at your own backend.
 7. If testing over plain HTTP, update `network_security_config.xml` with your server's IP.